This post may contain affiliate links. You can view our affiliate disclosure here.

 According to Cobra, this moves the center of gravity (CG) deeper and lower and allows you to get the ball up in the air easily and forgivingly.

-- a deep perimeter undercut in the short irons and wedges (9-SW) behind the front of the face.
+There is a deep perimeter undercut in the short irons and wedges (9-SW) behind the front of the face.

-- a “Speed Channel Face”, which is a cavity or trench behind the face that helps to decrease face thickness and increase the flexion of the face.
+The “Speed Channel Face” is a cavity or trench behind the face that helps to decrease face thickness and increase the flexion of the face.